These investment principles we adhere to when investing clients’ capital

 3. Even our approach to fees is alternative

-We invest mostly in alternatives.
-That said, our approach to fees is also alternative, where our desire to do things differently has resulted in a very pragmatic approach to fee charging.
+We invest mostly in alternatives and our approach to fees is also alternative, meaning that our desire to do things differently has resulted in a very pragmatic approach to fees.

 Our starting point is that we don’t have a rule book on fees.
 It is one of the great advantages of being a small firm.
 Our ability to structure a model that our clients are comfortable with makes long-term success that much more likely.